 - BAKE: Spoon batter into parchment-lined loaf pan.
 Bake for 50-60 minutes or until cake tester or toothpick comes out clean.
 Using the smaller loaf pan size may take a bit longer.
-Note 6 on oven accuracy.
-Start checking after 50-55 minutes.
+Note that most ovens are not very accurate – so start checking after 50-55 minutes.
 The middle may still be wet.
 Bake another 3-5 minutes and check again.
 When done, remove pan from oven and let cool for 10 minutes.
 Lift banana bread out by holding onto sides of parchment, then cool further.
 Eat it while still a bit warm!

 - place them in a paper bag with another fruit like an apple and let them sit a day or two. or

 - bake them in a 350F/177C oven for 15-20 minutes.
 Cool before using.

 - How to soften butter quickly: Put it in the microwave for a few seconds to soften (if some melts, it’s fine).
 Or, place in a sealed bag and run warm water over it until softened.